Developerayo/tsukuyomi-vscode-theme/README.md

 This theme is released under the [MIT License](/license).

-✨ Designed by Shodipo Ayomide in Lagos, Nigeria
+🔥 Designed by [Shodipo Ayomide](https://twitter.com/developerayo) from Lagos, Nigeria